How to Close an LLC: 5 Steps to Dissolve an LLC

 According to state laws around LLC statutes, you must secure the majority vote from LLC members to dissolve a company.
 The exact requirements may vary from one state to another.

+For example, in Florida, per Fla.
+Stat.
+605.0701, dissolution is only effective if consent is provided unanimously by all LLC members.
 Delaware LLCs are bound to secure the consent of members who hold ⅔ of the company ownership, interest, or profits as per the Limited Liability Act.

 So before dissolving your LLC, you must check with your state for the requirements on how many member votes you need to close your LLC.